pydanny/pydanny.github.com/posts2014/04-05-pycon-beginners-guide.rst

 Must-See Talks
 ==============

 All of them.

-Seriously, I'm a little relieved that I'm not going, because there were some time slots thad several must-see talks running concurrently.
-I would have to clone myself in order to see all the talks I wanted to watch.
+I'm actually a little relieved that I'm not going, because there were some time slots thad several must-see talks running concurrently.
+I would have to clone myself repeatedly in order to see all the good stuff!
 Fortunately, I'll be able to watch them on http://www.pyvideo.org.

 **Pro-tip**: For the talks you are excited about attending, get there early.
 If you really  want to attend a particular talk, odds are so does everyone else and the room might be packed.
 Don't be forced to sit on the floor or stand outside the door.
 Show up early!